RMHogervorst/cleancode/_posts/blog/2016-02-22-from-spss-to-r-part2.md

 image:
   feature: from_spss_to_r.png
 date: 2016-02-22
+share: true
 ---
 # Introduction

 In this lesson we will open a .sav file in Rstudio and manipulate the data.frame.
 We will select parts of the file and create some simple overviews.
 First time with R?
-No problem, see lesson [1]({{ site.github.url }}/blog/2016/02/20/from-spss-to-r-part1.html#introduction "From spss to R, part 1")
+No problem, see lesson [1] ({{ site.github.url }}/blog/2016/02/20/from-spss-to-r-part1.html#introduction "From spss to R, part 1")

 * toc
 {:toc}